-Following oral dosing with the veterinary medicinal product in healthy cats, at a dose rate of 5 mg, thiamazole is rapidly and completely absorbed.
-Elimination of the drug from cat plasma is rapid with a half-life of 4.35 hours.
-The time of peak plasma levels occur 1.14 hours after dosing.
-Cmax is 1.13 mcg/ml.
+Following oral dosing in healthy cats, thiamazole is rapidly and completely absorbed with a bioavailability of >75 %.
+However, there is a considerable variation between animals.
+Elimination of the drug from cat plasma is rapid with a half-life of 2.6-7.1 hours.
+Peak plasma levels occur within a maximum of 1 hour after dosing.
+C{max} is 1.6 \pm 0.4 $\mu g/\text{ml}$.

-In rats thiamazole has been shown to be poorly bound to plasma protein (5%); 40% was bound to red blood cells.
-The metabolism of thiamazole in cats has not been investigated, however, in rats thiamazole is rapidly metabolised in the thyroid gland.
-About 64% of the administered dose being eliminated in the urine and only 7.8% excreted in faeces.
-This is in contrast with man where the liver is important for the metabolic degradation of the compound.
-The drug residence time in the thyroid gland is assumed to be longer than in the plasma.
+In rats thiamazole has been shown to be poorly bound to plasma protein (5 %); 40 % was bound to red blood cells.
+The metabolism of thiamazole in cats has not been investigated, however, in rats thiamazole is rapidly metabolized.
+For man and rats, it is known that the drug can cross the placenta and concentrates in the foetal thyroid gland.
+There is also a high rate of transfer into breast milk.